What Is 98kg In Pounds

 The Science Behind Weight Measurement

 Understanding the underlying principles of weight measurement enhances appreciation for the conversion process.
 Weight, in the context of everyday use, often refers to mass.
-However, the true weight is a measure of the force of gravity acting on an object.
+Still, the true weight is a measure of the force of gravity acting on an object.

 • Mass: This is an intrinsic property of an object, representing the amount of matter it contains.
 It remains constant regardless of location.